The Emotional Intelligence Africa Summit 2019 (EIAS2019) was held at GIMPA Accra Campus on Thursday, 14th November 2019.

 Teachers, parents, leaders, heads of institutions and, role models and more especially mothers who are usually in the house with the children, need to demonstrate emotional intelligence to adopt the fundamental attributes of transformational leadership.

-Schools that desire to get learners to exhibit the highest level of positive behavioural outcomes should also encourage transformational leadership styles.
+Schools that desire to get learners to exhibit the highest level of positive behavioral outcomes should also encourage transformational leadership styles.
 This is because, the transformational leadership style, inherently has qualities of emotional intelligence which also help to create a conducive and productive work climate that enables performance to increase in beneficial ways to ensure educational success.
 It is therefore recommended that the appropriate training to be organized to help teachers and managers of schools adopt the transformational leadership style.
 (Emotional Intelligence).

 It is also recommended that emotional intelligence be made part of the leadership training in educational institutions as it has a high propensity of improving the climate and effectiveness of teachers in schools.
 There are many lessons we learn from the film LIKE STARS ON EARTH.